zoffixznet/perl6.party/post/Perl-6-Core-Hacking-Cant-See-The-QAST-Nodes-For-The-Trees.md

 To some extent, it's possible to do that with a regular Perl 6 program.
-We'll simply access `Perl6::World` object in `$*W` variable inside a `BEGIN` block where it still exists, and call `.compile_time_evaluate` method, giving it an empty param as first positional (it expects a `Match` object for the tree) and our QAST tree as second positional:
+We'll simply access `Perl6::World` object in `$*W` variable inside a `BEGIN` block where it still exists, and call `.compile_time_evaluate` method, giving it an empty param as the first positional (it expects a `Match` object for the tree) and our QAST tree as the second positional:

     use QAST:from<NQP>;
     BEGIN $*W.compile_time_evaluate: $,
       QAST::Op.new: :op<say>,
         QAST::SVal.new: :value('Hello, World!');

+The one caveat with this method is we're using full-blown Perl 6 language, whereas in `src/Perl6/Actions.nqp` and related files, as `.nqp` extension suggests, we're using NQP language only.
+Keep an eye out for strange explosions; it's possible your QAST tree that explodes in Perl 6 will compile just fine in the land of pure NQP.